Submitting a Book Proposal

 3. We rarely publish books that document personal journeys.

-4. We do not publish any fiction or children’s books and will not consider proposals in these genres, however green their subject matter.
+We will not consider proposals in these genres, however green their subject matter, so please don't send them, as we won't reply.

 5. For us to sell as many of your books as possible, it is very desirable that authors have their own websites and actively use social media such as Facebook and Twitter.